My go-to recipe for classic, creamy, zesty, Southern potato salad.

 …this classic, creamy, Southern potato salad. ♡

 It will forever be the first version that comes to mind when I hear the words “potato salad.”
-And if you also grew up with this dish in your life, you know exactly what we’re working with here — hearty potatoes, hard-boiled eggs, celery, onion, and pickle relish (optional, or not, depending on who you ask).
+If you also grew up with this dish in your life, you know exactly what we’re working with here — hearty potatoes, hard-boiled eggs, celery, onion, and pickle relish (optional, or not, depending on who you ask).
 Plus a rich and creamy sauce that is spiked with mustard, celery salt, vinegar, and paprika.
 And — yep — an unapologetically mega scoop of mayo or Miracle Whip.

 There are of course all sorts of other fun ingredients you can add in (hello, bacon).
 And I’ve also included ingredients below for how you can customize your own potato salad recipe with different seasonings or lighten it up a bit with some creamy alternatives to mayo.
 But however you make yours, this classic recipe is guaranteed to be total, nostalgic, creamy comfort food.